Cycling74/min-api/doc/GuideToWritingObjects.md

 outlet<>	output	{ this, "dictionary of entries combined from both inlets", "dictionary" };
 ```

-Both inlets and outlets are defined in left to right order.
+Both inlets and outlets are defined in left to right order (for users of the traditional Max-SDK in C this is the opposite of what you may be used to).

+### Inlet Types

+Inlet "types" are actually the name of the message which is received by your object in Max.
+Integer messages have an invisible message name `int`, floats an invisible message name `float` and lists starting with a number have an invible message name `list`.
+All other messages are the name of the symbol that begins the message.
+For example, if you send a "bang" message to your object the message type is "bang".

+In most cases you will likely use generic inlets and outlets that accept (and produce) any type.
+Some common types are:

+* int
+* float
+* list
+* bang
+* signal
+* dictionary
+* matrix

 ### Configuring Inlets and Outlets at Runtime

 In most cases configuring inlets and outlets at compile time is the ideal solution.
 There are cases, however, where you may wish to define the inlets and outlets at runtime based on the arguments passed to your object's constructor.

-(note: you cannot define the number of inlets and outlets at runtime for classes inheriting from `sample_operator<>` , you must instead inherit from `perform_operator<>`)
+(note: you cannot define the number of inlets and outlets at runtime for classes inheriting from `sample_operator<>` , you must instead inherit from `perform_operator<>` as is done in the *min.dcblocker~* example code in the Min-DevKit.)

 In an example where you wish to define both the inlets and the outlets at runtime, you will need to create a place in your class to store the inlet/outlet instances.
 A convenient way to store the instances is in a vector.